 Volunteering with Walama Muru is also recognised on your Australian Higher Education Graduation Statement (AHEGS).

 Walama Muru is rebranding!
 For years Walama Muru has been a society focused on fundraising for a student trip to an Indigenous community involving hands-on volunteering.
-After being inactive for two years due to COVID, we are now looking for volunteers who are keen to get both educational and hands-on experience with Indigenous culture and practices, fundraise for valuable Indigenous organisations, and have some fun partaking in celebratory events such as the Indigenous drag show coming up in T2!
+After being inactive for two years due to COVID, we are now looking for volunteers who are keen to get both educational and hands-on experience with Indigenous culture and practices, fundraise for valuable Indigenous organisations, and have some fun partaking in cultural appreciation events such as the Aboriginal painting class coming up in T3!